nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 **Reason for usage:**

-* You want to quickly edit one field in the patient's details.
+* You want to quickly edit a single field in the patient's details.

 Example: